t-schneids/sports/README.md

 models.py contains code used for our analysis including the original linear analysis and analysis of linear and random forest models with added features

+For speed purposes and to avoid rate-limited request errors, all of our scraped data is serialized with pickle and stored in data_dict.
+The commented out function calls in main can be brought back in if live scraping is desired.